MFA-Track Student Handbook

 Faculty

 All graduate faculty of the Arts Administration Program exemplify excellence in teaching, scholarship, and professional contributions to the field of arts administration.
 This creates an environment that enhances the educational atmosphere of the program, instilling in the students a desire for lifelong learning.
 Biographies of AA Faculty Members can be found on the AA Faculty page.
-All Arts Administration students have the program's Director (Last Name A-K and all undergraduate AA Minors) and Associate Director (Last Name L-Z) of Arts Administration as Academic Advisors throughout the program.
+All Arts Administration students have the program's faculty as academic advisors.

 Graduation

-Southern Utah University only has one graduation ceremony per year (at the end of Spring semester), and although Arts Administration students finish their Capstone requirements each September and technically graduate then, they are eligible to walk at the Spring graduation ceremony.
-But whether or not students walk at the graduation ceremony, they need to apply to *graduate* from SUU by the December 15th before you begin your Capstone.
-To apply for graduation, log into your mySUU portal, click on the Student Menu link under Banner, then click on the Student Records link, then click on the Apply for Graduation link.
-When they ask for the term, select Summer of the year you intend to graduate.
-For more information, visit the Registrar's Graduation Application page at https://www.suu.edu/registrar/applytograduate.html
+Southern Utah University only has one graduation ceremony per year (at the end of Spring semester), and although Arts Administration students finish their Capstone requirements each August and technically graduate then, they are eligible to walk at the Spring graduation ceremony.
+But whether or not students walk at the graduation ceremony, they need to apply to *graduate* from SUU by the December 15th before they begin your Capstone.
+To apply for graduation, log into the mySUU portal, click on the Student Menu link under Banner, then click on the Student Records link, then click on the Apply for Graduation link.
+When asked for the term, students should select Summer of the year they intend to graduate.
+For more information, visit the Registrar's Graduation Application page at https://www.suu.edu/registrar/applytograduate.html.

 Mentors